How Tiger Woods accidentally helped Bronson Burgoon qualify for the British Open

 “I didn’t even think about it the entire day until I asked him that question, and he goes, ‘British,'” Burgoon said on SiriusXM PGA Tour Radio.
 “And I was like, ‘Huh, maybe me too.’ ”

 Yes, you too, Bronson.
-See you at Carnoustie!
+See you at Carnoustie.

 Comments